Eminent-thinker/HamoyeHDSC-regression-prediction/README.md

 # HamoyeHDSC-regression-prediction
-- This is a tag along jupyter notebook for Hamoye HDSC stage A.
+- This is a tag along jupyter notebook for Hamoye HDSC stage B.